vladi03/movies/docs/landscape-poster-design.md

 ## 7. Documentation
 - Update project documentation to describe the new `landscape_poster_link` field, the `/randomItems` endpoint, and the steps to integrate the hero carousel.
 - This design doc tracks the required changes before implementation begins.

+## 8. Open Questions
+- Should landscape posters be mandatory, or can the UI fall back to portrait posters if missing?
+- What is the maximum size we want to allow for landscape images to balance quality and bandwidth?